seascape-models/seascape_collaboration/important-tips.md

 When collaborating outside the lab you have a few options that we recommend.
 Any of the below options should work fine.

-* Encourage your collaborator to use the SCF, adding them to the GitHub repo and only sharing the "Shared" folder (the most secure way).
+* Encourage your collaborator to use the SCF, adding them to the GitHub repo and only sharing the "Shared_*" folder (the most secure way).
 * Add them to the GitHub repo and don't share anything with them on cloud storage folder.
 Instead, zip any data they need and send to to them, via email or on cloud (this is very secure albeit a bit messier).
 * IF THEY DONT USE git/GitHub you can share the folder with them via the cloud storage (Realises on cloud storage syncing).
 You will still be able to use the SCF with other collaborators but make sure you know how you are collaborating with each user.
 * Zip the entire project and send a copy and manually update as you go (very secure but also very messy).